-The Yucatan Peninsula in Mexico is full of incredible Mayan ruins.
-This was the centre of the Maya empire, which stretched all over the Peninsula, and into what is now Belize and northern Guatemala.
+Can’t decide between Chichen Itza or Tulum?
+The Yucatan Peninsula in Mexico is full of incredible ruins showcasing Mayan culture, and it can be hard to choose which ones to visit!
 Each of the Mayan ruins in Mexico has something special about it, and as no two are alike I would highly recommend visiting as many as you can while you are in the area.
-However, if you are short on time, and can only choose one or two Mayan sites you may well wonder which is the best Mayan ruin to visit.
+However, if you are short on time, and can only choose one or two Mayan sites, you may well wonder which is the best Mayan ruin to visit.
 To help you narrow down your choices, let’s compare Chichen Itza vs Tulum so you can decide whether you should visit Tulum or Chichen Itza.

 Chichen Itza was named as one of the new seven wonders of the world and is one of the most popular destinations in the whole of Mexico.
 El Castillo pyramid at Chichen Itza is the most famous Mayan pyramid and one that you will no doubt have seen in photographs when doing research for your trip to Mexico.
 However, due to its popularity, and relative closeness to the resorts of Cancun and the Riviera Maya, Chichen Itza can get horrendously busy.